About Claudia

 Magic Number 7, Plus or Minus Two

-Cognitive psychologist George A. Miller famously proposed in 1956 that short-term memory can hold about seven objects, plus or minus two—a concept that feels both precise and deeply human.
-This idea resonates with the concept of memory objects in this room.
-I’m interested in how certain objects—or even dream images—carry the weight of memories, anchoring them to the physical world and shaping how we understand the past and who we are.
+Cognitive psychologist George A. Miller famously proposed in 1956 that short-term memory can hold about seven objects, plus or minus two.
+For me, this idea resonates with the concept of memory objects.
+I’m interested in how certain objects or even dream imagery carry memories, anchoring them to the physical world and shaping how we understand the past and who we are.

 -